 Weekends offer something for everyone!
 Trips are frequent, including malls, movies, skiing, rock climbing, college fairs, shows, amusement parks and college visits.
 New York City and Philadelphia are within easy reach for everything from Broadway plays to pro sporting events.
 And weekends almost always include outings to the regional shopping capital of King of Prussia and to Walmart, a popular destination for all the essential supplies of boarding school life.

 On-campus activities range from dances to Super Bowl parties to dodgeball, badminton, indoor soccer, and basketball tournaments.
 Student ideas inspire many campus events, such as stargazing and talent competitions.
-Traditions include film screenings for Black History Month and Women’s History Month as well as Perkiomen's annual Purple and Gold Games competition and Variety Show.
+Traditions include film screenings for Black History Month and Women’s History Month as well as Perkiomen's annual Purple and Gold Games competition and The Voice competition.
 Activities and events bring day students to campus for much of the weekend.
 The Carnegie Library is open on weekends, as is Kehs Hall, the fine arts center.